Wallace-Man/CSC-648-Term-Project/credentials/README.md

     ```sh
     gcloud config set project steady-library-378220
     ```

-*** Note that the Instance must be ACTIVE to connect.
-The server will be set to INACTIVE until we begin using it consistently to limit charges***
 16. Once you have **authenticated your google account** and **set the Project ID**, you can execute the following command to tunnel into CLoud SQL server **replacing USERNAME with your username.**
     ```sh
     gcloud sql connect csc648-cloud --user=USERNAME